 Please car share wherever possible!

-At registration you will have to sign on, where you will be provided with a SPORTident Card ‘dibber’ (a small plastic tag about 2″ long with a timing chip in it) and a detailed route map.
-The detailed route map will include positions of feed-stations/control-points, public toilets and route split points.
+At registration you will have to sign on, where you will be provided with a SPORTident Card* ‘dibber’ (a small plastic tag about 2″ long with a timing chip in it) and a detailed route map.
+The detailed route map will include positions of feed-stations/control-points and public toilets.
 This is your own personal guide to the route, the route will be clearly marked but if you are ever unsure of where you are please refer to your map.
 Please keep your map with you for the duration of the event.

 *Timing Chips/Dibbers MUST be returned to the registration desk after you have been through the finish, if you don’t (a) you will not be classed as a finisher and (b) you will be invoiced for the cost of the dibber (approx £30).